meap/runecs/README.md

 ## Commands

-### Run
+### Run (AWS ECS Run Task Made Simple)

-Executes the process using the last available task definition.
+The `run` command is a streamlined wrapper around the AWS ECS run task API.
+It executes the process using the last available task definition.
 You can pick a specific docker tag by using the `--image-tag` argument.
 In this case, it changes the task definition and inserts the specified docker tag.

 The task is run asynchronously by default.
 Using the `--wait` argument, the task starts synchronously and returns the EXIT code of the container.